Requirement review

 | Printed sample and inspection photos | New artwork, color-sensitive packaging or special finishes. | Finds print, fit and finish problems before bulk approval. |

-| Carton packing photos | E-commerce, fragile products, heavy products or overseas shipping. | Reduces damage, carton surprises and fulfillment issues. |
+| Carton packing photos | E-commerce, fragile products, heavy products or cross-border shipping. | Reduces damage, carton surprises and fulfillment issues. |

 | Third-party inspection option | High-value orders, retail launches or strict buyer compliance needs. | Adds independent confirmation before balance payment or shipment. |